Friendly Neighborhood Spider-Man: "Masks" (issues #6–7)

-A storyline notable for its use of luchadores, lucha libre, and discussion of the meaning of being an icon.
-Spider-Man also struggles with the combination of both science and magic in his origin, and uses scientific means to take down a magic foe.
+Spider-Man struggles with the combination of both science and magic in his origin, using scientific means to take down a magic foe.

 "Jumping the Tracks" (issues #8–10)

-The story begins in an alternate, future timeline.
-The daughter of Spider-Man 2211 (nicknamed Hobby) is the alternate Hobgoblin.
-She enjoys killing alternate or future versions of Spider-Man, but accidentally dies by her own retcon bomb (a bomb that not only kills the victim, but erases them from ever existing).
-Early in the storyline, she brings an alt-Uncle Ben to the 616 reality as part of a mind game for Peter.
-As Spider-Man 2211 prepares to return Uncle Ben to his proper reality, Uncle Ben shoots him, deciding to stay in this one.
-This Uncle Ben is later revealed to be the Chameleon of 2211.
+In an alternative, future timeline, the daughter of Spider-Man 2211 becomes the Hobgoblin.
+Hobgoblin uses bombs that erase its victims from existence to kill alternative versions of Spider-Man, but accidentally kills herself using one.
+Earlier, Hobgoblin brought an alternative Uncle Ben to the 616 reality to manipulate Peter.
+As Spider-Man 2211 prepares to return Uncle Ben to his proper reality, Uncle Ben shoots and kills him, revealed to be the Chameleon of 2211.